-Of course, by explaining that you may be selling your home and moving into a new one at this stage, you also allows your children enough time to process what is happening.
+Of course, by explaining that you may be selling your home and moving into a new one at this stage.
+You are also allowing your children enough time to process what is happening.
 Something that will help to prepare them better for when you do move as well.

 Give yourself as much time as you can

-Once you have sold your home and it comes time to pack up and move, it is essential that you give yourself as much time as possible.
+Once you have sold your home, it comes time to pack up and move.
+It is essential that you give yourself as much time as possible.

-Yes, I know that when you were young and first moved out all you needed was a few garbage bags and boxes, and you could be done and dusted in a weekend.
+Yes, I know that when you were young and first moved out all you needed was a few garbage bags and boxes.
+You could be done and dusted in a weekend.
 However, that really isn’t going to be the case when you are moving your entire family to a new property.
 Not if you all want to stay sane and happy, that is!

 Have a plan for when things don’t go to plan

-Next, it is imperative to remember that no matter how well you plan your home move, things don’t always go the way you want them to.
+Next, this tip is imperative to remember.
+No matter how well you plan your home move, things don’t always go the way you want them to.
 In fact, it is pervasive for buyers to drop out, for things to be delayed and the like.

-What the mean is that it’s also essential that you have a plan B for if this sort of thing does occur.
+What this means is that it’s also essential that you have a plan B incase this sort of thing does occur.
 After all, it’s not just you that will have to cope with the disruption but your kids as well.

 That means if you have planned to leave your job, and then the time you need to stay in your current location gets extended, you will also need to have an alternate plan to bring in enough money to provide for your family until you take up your new job.